-According to Demand Metric, businesses that utilize a blogging strategy get 97 percent more links to their website and are 13x more likely to see positive returns.
+Over 409 million people view blogs each month, bringing brand awareness, consumer trust, and a higher likelihood of positive returns.
 What’s more, blogging results in a 434 percent increase in indexed pages and a 93 percent increase in indexed links.

 This means more inbound traffic and more repeat customers for your company.
 What’s not to like?

-That said, there are over 31 million active bloggers in the U.S. posting once per month, and that talent pool is only growing.
-To keep up and stay competitive, you need to be on top of the latest blogging trends and go after the best blog talent.
+That said, there are 8.2 million blog posts being uploaded worldwide each month, and that talent pool is only growing.
+To stay competitive, you need to be on top of the latest blogging trends and keep up to date with content marketing strategies.

 Here are some of the biggest blogging trends to look out for this year, along with quick and easy ways to implement them into your blogging strategy.

 No blogging trends list would be complete without reminding you of the importance of visual content.

 That’s a big boost for your brand’s visibility and retention.

 As blogs become longer and more detailed, design and interactivity grow in importance.
 Visual content can offer readers a way to scan content without reading it all the way through.